Building a Comprehensive Data Privacy Programme: Four Actionable Steps for Technology Companies

 Positive change comes from treating data privacy and protection efforts like a formal compliance initiative.
 That will help to ensure that the business, at all levels, starts to look at everything it does through a privacy lens.
 How does every new partnership, marketing strategy, product or service rollout, or other change potentially impact data privacy and protection commitments that the company has made, or the compliance mandates it needs to meet?

 It takes time, focus and resources to transition to this way of thinking and make data privacy and protection an embedded process.
-Based on Protiviti’s experience working with leading technology companies, the following four steps are fundamental to laying the groundwork for a comprehensive data privacy program that can help the business preserve customer confidence and meet evolving and intensifying regulatory expectations:
+Based on Protiviti’s experience working with leading technology companies, the following four steps are fundamental to laying the groundwork for a comprehensive data privacy programme that can help the business preserve customer confidence and meet evolving and intensifying regulatory expectations:

 01: Conduct a data privacy risk assessment